claui/batch_rename/README.md

 > `batch-rename`

-to **bulk rename files** in OS&nbsp;X using an interactive text editor.
+to **bulk rename files** in Linux or macOS using an interactive text editor.

 ## Background

-This gem was inspired by a question from StackExchange user [Yuriy Babenko](http://apple.stackexchange.com/users/71676) in June 2015 where he asked whether there was [an OS&nbsp;X app/way to batch rename files via a purely text interface](http://apple.stackexchange.com/questions/192984).
+This gem was inspired by a question from StackExchange user [Yuriy Babenko](http://apple.stackexchange.com/users/71676) in June 2015 where they asked whether there was [an OS&nbsp;X app/way to batch rename files via a purely text interface](http://apple.stackexchange.com/questions/192984).

 ## System requirements

-* This gem has been tested on **OS&nbsp;X Yosemite only.**
+* This gem has been tested on macOS and Linux only.
-It should be trivial though to make it work on Windows, Linux, or OS&nbsp;X pre-Yosemite.
-PRs are welcome!

 * The gem **depends on DiffMerge** to be installed, a visual diff editor developed by SourceGear.
 See the next section for details.

 ## Installation

 1. First, make sure you have [DiffMerge](https://sourcegear.com/diffmerge) installed.
-You can either download it from [SourceGear’s website](https://sourcegear.com/diffmerge/downloads.php) or via [Homebrew Cask](http://caskroom.io) (`brew cask install diffmerge`).
+You can either download it from [SourceGear’s website](https://sourcegear.com/diffmerge/downloads.php) or search your system package manager for `diffmerge`.

 2. Install the gem: